By Lia Aurami for Enlivening Edge Magazine

 That experience is, for all of us change agents, energizing, uplifting, and nourishing—fuel for our ability to keep co-creating more organizations, initiatives, groups, that match our values and our vision.

 EE Magazine offers hundreds of people sharing with you their organizations, tools, practices, projects and views—people who could, if you choose to pay attention to them, help you co-create more of your desired future in your work.
-EE’s Events Calendar offers dozens of opportunities each month for you to discover and connect with local and online groups, workshops, and other events aligned with our shared desired future.

 Our Facebook Community has almost 1500 members.
 What projects, requests, hopes, and views could you discover there with a bit of attentive browsing?
 All are offered in the spirit of supporting one another in our co-creative efforts to increase the instances of our desired future that are present now in this world.